 Emphasizes the practical application of principles and theories in early childhood education within a supervised setting, while working with young children.
 The student will be supervised by a qualified professional and meet weekly for a seminar.
-Prerequisite: Completion of 15 credit hours in CCA course work with a grade of "C" or better, consent of instructor and current C.P.R. certification.
+Prerequisite: ENG 101, CCA 101, CCA 102, CCA 115, CCA 226 and 6 additional credit hours in CCA with grades of "C" or better and consent of instructor.

-CCA 292 Practicum II (1-10) 3 hrs.
+CCA 292 Practicum II (1-10)

 Emphasizes the practical application of early childhood education principles and theories in a supervised setting, while working with young children.
 The student will be supervised by a qualified professional and meet weekly for a seminar.
-Prerequisite: CCA 291 with a grade of "C" or better, consent of instructor and current C.P.R. certification.
+Prerequisite: CCA 291 with a grade of "C" or better and consent of instructor.